electrode-io/electrode-native/ern-local-cli/README.md

 │   │   ├── api                     Generates an API package using ern-api-gen │   │   ├── container               Generates a native container using ern-container-gen │   │   ├── model                   Generates native models using ern-model-gen
-│   ├── init                        Create a new mini app │   ├── miniapp                     [=== MiniApp development related commands ===]
+│   ├── miniapp                     [=== MiniApp development related commands ===]
+│   │   ├── init                    Creates a new miniapp
 │   │   ├── compat                  [--- Binary compatibility checking --]
 │   │   |   ├── nativeapp           Check binary compatibility of miniapp with a native app version │   │   |   ├── platform            Check binary compatibility of miniapp with a platform version